Skip to main content

 SKIP TO COURSE REQUIREMENTS

 Minnesota Rules 6700.0700 sets “minimum standards for peace officer license eligibility” and these standards go beyond those required for entry into our program.
 Minnesota Rules 6700.1500 further sets “standards of conduct for licensed peace officers.”
-Students interested in becoming a licensed peace officer in Minnesota shall adhere to these standards and rules, including:
+Go to the following links for more information:

-Emergency Medical Responder certification also is required to take the peace officer licensing exam and must be approved by the Minnesota Emergency Medical Services Regulatory Board (EMSRB).
-Please check the Minnesota Board of Peace Officer Standards and Training (POST) website for up-to-date information on standards and rules.
+Emergency Medical Responder certification approved by the Minnesota Emergency Medical Services Regulatory Board (EMSRB) is also required to take the peace officer licensing exam.
+Please check the Minnesota Board of Peace Officer Standards and Training (POST) website for more information on standards and rules.

-Any transfer coursework must have been completed at a regionally accredited college or university certified by the Minnesota Board of Peace Officer Standards and Training (POST) to provide the Professional Peace Officer Education (PPOE) required for licensure.
+Transfer coursework must be from a regionally accredited college or university certified by the Minnesota Board of Peace Officer Standards and Training (POST) to offer the Professional Peace Officer Education (PPOE) required for licensure.

 Examines a range of moral dilemmas criminal justice practitioners are likely to face in their careers.
 Using both moral theory and detailed case examples, students learn to apply moral principles and concepts to a given situation, recognize the relevance of moral principles and concepts, and apply their individual moral philosophy and ethical principles to resolve these situations in a satisfactory manner.
 This course meets corresponding learning objectives of the Minnesota Board of Peace Officer Standards and Training.